zicongwei/IDD-Fa19-Lab7/README.md

 **a.
 Compare `helloYou/server.js` and `IDD-Fa18-Lab7/pictureServer.js`.
 What elements had to be added or changed to enable the web camera?
 (Hint: It might be good to know that there is a UNIX command called `diff` that compares files.)**
 add *takePicture();* to the code.

 **b.
-Include a video of your working video doorbell** I forgot to short a video for this, but it can be seen from the part C video.[video](https://youtu.be/2JrgU8yCLsE)
+Include a video of your working video doorbell**
+I forgot to shot a video for this, but it can be seen from the part C video.[video](https://youtu.be/2JrgU8yCLsE)

 ## Part C. Make it your own